junxit/us-congress-code/title-42/chapter-6a/sec-297w.md

 # § 297w.
 Public service announcements

 - **(a)** *In general* The Secretary shall develop and issue public service announcements that advertise and promote the nursing profession, highlight the advantages and rewards of nursing, and encourage individuals to enter the nursing profession.
-- **(b)** *Method* The public service announcements described in subsection (a) of this section shall be broadcast through appropriate media outlets, including television or radio, in a manner intended to reach as wide and diverse an audience as possible.
+- **(b)** *Method* The public service announcements described in subsection (a) shall be broadcast through appropriate media outlets, including television or radio, in a manner intended to reach as wide and diverse an audience as possible.
 - **(c)** *Authorization of appropriations* There are authorized to be appropriated to carry out this section such sums as may be necessary for each of fiscal years 2003 through 2007.

 ## Source credit